Eating tropical fruits is not that eco-unfriendly

 Keeping these principles in mind, here are 9 ways choosing sustainable imported tropical fruit can also mean choosing the environment.

 The factors that determine how eco-friendly, wasteful, harmful, or helpful a food is are variable and sometimes complex.
 Consumer-willingness to purchase more sustainable food is critical to encouraging and facilitating the increase of sustainable small-scale operations.
-Tree-based food production using tropical fruit species has the potential to be transformative and integral in the restoration of tropical landscapes that are vital for the health of the global environment.(Jansen et al., 2020)
+When you understand and purchase responsibly sourced, produce, choosing imported tropical fruit can even increase the sustainability of your diet.

 You can choose produce that has been raised, processed, and delivered through “best practice” methods.
 Research the sourcing of your tropical produce, and buy from small-scale, agroforestry, eco-friendly farmers.
-Make periodic swaps for more sustainable options when feasible (fewer bananas in trade for more local paw paws).

 References